45+ Apache Kafka Interview Questions 2025: Streams, Partitions & Spring Integration

 }

-Production Kafka deployments require careful tuning for reliability and performance.
+Production Kafka deployments require careful configuration for reliability and fault tolerance.

 How does Kafka replication work?